Carrick (Pittsburgh): Surrounding neighborhoods

 Carrick has nine borders, including the Pittsburgh neighborhoods of Knoxville and Mt.
 Oliver to the north, St. Clair to the northeast, Overbrook to the southwest, Brookline to the west, and Bon Air to the northwest.
-The remaining borders are with the borough of Mt.
+The remaining borders are with the boroughs of Mt.
 Oliver to the north (between Knoxville and its Pittsburgh neighborhood namesake), Baldwin to the east, and Brentwood to the south and southeast.

 History

 Carrick was originally part of the land grant to Major John Ormsby from King George III in 1763 for his service during the French and Indian War.
 Carrick and Mt.
 Oliver were once known as the Ormsby Tract or simply Ormsby.
 The city of Birmingham was organized on this land by Ormsby's son in law Nathanial Bedford.

 It became known for coal mines and a glassworks in the Crailo area, also known as Spiketown, near the Presbyterian Church and Volunteers Field.

 In 1853, Dr. John H. O'Brien received permission from the United States Postal Service to establish a post office in the area; for his hard work he was given the honor of naming it, and he chose "Carrick" after his home town, Carrick-on-Suir, Ireland.
 Carrick became a Borough in 1904 and in 1926 voted to become part of the City of Pittsburgh.
 In 1927 it officially became known as the 29th Ward.